MontrealCorpusTools/PolyglotDB/docs/source/tutorial_formants.rst

 Next steps
 ==========
-See :ref:`tutorial_pitch` for another practical examples of interesting linguistic analysis that can be peformed on enriched corpora using python and R. You can also see the `related ISCAN tutorial`_ for R code on visualizing and analyzing the exported results.
+See :ref:`tutorial_pitch` for another practical example of interesting linguistic analysis that can be peformed on enriched corpora using python and R. You can also see the `related ISCAN tutorial`_ for R code on visualizing and analyzing the exported results.